wp-plugins/email-newsletter/readme.txt

 10. How to resend confirmation mail?
 11. What is status in subscriber page? and how many status we have?
 12. How to update subscription box alert message?
+13. How to translate this plugin to any language?

 [Answer](http://www.gopiplus.com/work/2010/09/25/email-newsletter/)